 While CoolSculpting isn’t exactly new (it was first approved by the FDA in 2010), it has recently been gaining ground as a non-invasive alternative to traditional liposuction.
 While you’ve undoubtedly heard of CoolSculpting, do you have any idea how it actually works?
 Many don’t.

 To put it simply, CoolSculpting uses cryolipolysis technology to freeze away unwanted deposits of fat beneath your skin, which are then processed and flushed out naturally by your body.
-The procedures uses rounded paddles, which suction the skin and fat similar to a vacuum.
+The procedure uses rounded paddles, which suction the skin and fat similar to a vacuum.
 While uncomfortable, it is quick, not painful, and requires no downtime — earning CoolSculpting the nickname “lunchtime lipo.”

 Keep in mind that this procedure is ideal for stubborn, small pockets of fat and offers subtle results, so it is best utilized for body contouring, rather than for major fat reduction.